 Some users have complained that the thermostat has some issues and the temperature displayed isn’t accurate.
 We recommend using a manual thermometer for accurate readings.

-The drop down cleaning system, drains down most of the grease and you can easily clean the cooking surface.
+The drop down cleaning system drains down most of the grease and you can easily clean the cooking surface.
 You can also take apart most components to clean them separately.
-Also it does a fine job with ash management, so the quality of smoke remains the same throughout.
+The amp Chef PG24 also does a fine job with ash management, so the quality of smoke remains the same throughout.

 Even though the quality of the smoke remains the same throughout, the hopper burns through pellets fairly quickly.
-Even though it has a capacity of 18 pounds, you might need a some extra pellets for refill while cooking for longer durations.
-Also the material used for lid is a major disappointment and we recommend to use some hand precaution when the temperature is higher than 400 degrees Fahrenheits.
+Even though it has a capacity of 18 pounds, you might need some extra pellets for a refill while cooking for longer durations.
+Also, the material used for the lid is a major disappointment and we recommend to use some hand precaution when the temperature is higher than 400 degrees Fahrenheit.

 To sum up, it combines excellent smoke technology with innovative grease management design.
 With easy installation and free shipping it is quite a steal at it’s price.